 Why do I get a size for just clean water?

 This may be strange for new users of DLS: Put just clean water or clean buffer in the instrument, and out comes a result.
 Here are a few suggestions to consider

 - Does the Intensity PSD report indicate any comment about the quality report?
 If so, check what the Size quality report indicates about the measurement [there is also a technical note on the size quality report].
 It most likely has several red comments, like “Data quality too poor for cumulants analysis“, “Data quality too poor for distribution analysis“, or “Sample may not be suitable for DLS measurements“

 - Are the data repeatable?
-If the clean water measurement is repeated five times, are all the results nicely overlapping?
+If you repeat the clean water measurement five times, are all the results nicely overlapping?
 (They should not be…)

 - Is the water really clean?
 Occasionally dust is present in cuvettes stored in the open (rinse with copious amounts of clean water), filters may be contaminated, the storage container may have some issue (algae growth?) – purchase a bottle of distilled water at the grocery story and try that distilled water for rinsing and filling the cuvette for the measurement.
 Do not overfill, just to the fill line indicated on the pictogram under the sample holder lid.
 For a classic Zetasizer Nano ZS, the scattering intensity count rate should be ~40-80kcps (kilo counts per second).

 Alternatively, try making single short runs, to see if there is a large variability in subsequent runs indicating the presence of larger scattering objects, i.e. some contamination in the water.
 To do so, set up the measurement for size for backscatter, manual, single runs of 3 seconds, 20repeats, and allow partial results to be saved (or correlation function data only, even if it is not like a nice correlogram).
 And feel free to send this to our help desk for interpretation.

 - Concentration requirements for measuring a virus with DLS